y11en/tlse/README.md

 It implements all what is needed for the TLS protocol version 1.2 and a pem/der parser.
 From tomcrypt it uses RSA and AES(CBC) encryption/decryption, SHA1, SHA256 and HMAC functions.

-This library was written to be used by my other projects [Concept Application Server](https://github.com/Devronium/ConceptApplicationServer "Concept Application Server") and [Concept Native Client](https://github.com/Devronium/ConceptClientQT "Concept Client QT")
+This library was written to be used by my other projects [Concept Applications Server](https://github.com/Devronium/ConceptApplicationServer "Concept Application Server") and [Concept Native Client](https://github.com/Devronium/ConceptClientQT "Concept Client QT")

 Examples
 ----------